 Components in which the material has become embrittled during service will benefit from a rejuvenating solution anneal before any maintenance work - for example, straightening or repair welding is carried out.

 For more information, see the Outokumpu Welding Handbook, available from our sales offices.

-yttzhj.com
+outokumpu.com/contacts

 Standards and approvals